 All motorized vehicles, including ATVs and snowmobiles, are strictly prohibited.

 Registration is required for wedding photography and other professional photography shoots.
 Information and the professional photography application form is available here.
-For further information, please call 973-831-5675 or send an email to email@example.com.
+For further information, please send an email to email@example.com.

 Protecting the Plantings

 Collecting or picking any plants, fruits, seeds or moving plant labels is strictly prohibited.
 Anyone found removing plants, trees or other township property from the arboretum will be reported to the police.